julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - Folklore: Brides carried it, but it was also burned at doorways during plague times.
 - Magic: Memory, love, purification.
 - Growing Tip: Drought-tolerant, loves the sun, protect from frost.

-## ✦ Blessing the Doorway

-Once you plant your threshold herbs, strengthen them with ritual:

-- Sprinkle salt in a circle around the plant on **New or Full Moon nights**.
-- Whisper your intention as you water them—*"Guard this place.
-Let only good cross."*
-- Tie red string or iron nails into the pot or root space for **added warding**.

 ---